-For example, we use 가 after a noun like 날씨 (nal-ssi), which means “weather,” because it ends in a vowel.
-And, we use 이 for nouns like 가방 (ga-bang), which means “bag” and ends with a consonant.
+So, we use 가 after a noun like 날씨 (nal-ssi), which means “weather,” because it ends in a vowel.
+And we use 이 for nouns like 가방 (ga-bang), which means “bag” and ends with a consonant.

-In addition to marking the subject, 이 and 가 are also used when you want to say that you have something.
-For example, if you want to communicate that you have a ball or a dog, you’d say:
+이 and 가 are also used when you want to say that you have something.
+For example, if you want to say that you have a ball or a dog, you’d say:

-이 and 가 immediately follow the thing that you have.
+이 or 가 immediately follows the thing that you have.

-But there are also times when topic and subject particles bring different nuances or subtleties to a statement.
 We’ve already talked about how topic particles imply a contrast while a subject particle doesn’t.
 They also differ in where they direct the focus of the sentence.
-For example: